Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 • To clean the surrounding skin, use mild antiseptic products such as benzalkonium chloride, (Bactine, any liquid antibacterial soap - avoid perfumed products).
 Dilute 50/50 with water, if soap is too harsh.

-• Twice a day saturate a cotton swab or Q-Tip with the cleaning solution, apply to the pierced area, let soak for a few minutes.
+• Twice a day saturate a cotton swab or Q-Tip with the cleaning solution, apply to the pierced area, and let soak for a few minutes.

 • Remove any dried matter.